New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 ‘Transformation’ is usually thought of in terms of technology, but it is really all about the way in which people think and how they approach different scenarios.

-Meanwhile, the technology is there to enable these capabilities and to help deliver against these goals.
+Meanwhile, the technology is there to enable these capabilities and to help you deliver these goals.

 Posted in